 You will need lots of tank space, quality water, warm temperatures and a nutritious diet to make a goldfish grow to a large size.

-Interesting Goldfish Growth Facts
+Goldfish Growth Rate

 Did you know that the average growth rate of a goldfish is about an inch per year?

-Having a good diet is influential from the first 10 months of a goldfish fry’s life and onward.
-Serious breeders feed goldfish fry a high protein diet of live foods, such as microworms and baby brine shrimp, for a reason: protein stimulates growth and helps to produce the largest fish.
+Having a good diet is important from the first 10 months of a goldfish fry’s life.
+Serious breeders feed goldfish fry a high protein diet of live foods, such as micro-worms and baby brine shrimp.
+This stimulates growth and helps to produce the largest fish.

 #2: Tank Size